It’s not official until they come down the hill and into the rodeo arena.

 Dressed in their finest regalia, the tribe also opens each night of the rodeo with a traditional dance in the center of the arena.
 Spectators are often invited to join in the dance.

-When the fair and rodeo come around these days, the Indian village is standing once again.
+When the fair and rodeo come around these days, the Yakama Nation Encampment is standing once again.
 This year it has moved to the Alder Street entrance.
-About 25 to 30 teepees are in the village and more than 75 people are participating.
+About 48 to 50 teepees are in the encampment and more than 150 people are participating.
 Rex Buck, Yakama tribal member, said many families have been coming for several decades and he has been participating since he was a boy.
-The village gets the most reaction from folks who have lived their lives mostly in cities and Visitors from foreign countries.
-The Native Americans spend much of their time explaining their culture and tradition to Visitors who come to the village.
+The encampment gets the most reaction from folks who have lived their lives mostly in cities and visitors from foreign countries.
+The Native Americans spend much of their time explaining their culture and tradition to visitors who come to the encampment.